Office: JH 346

 Four unique yet interrelated purposes drive the CHAMPS program.
 Specifically, the CHAMPS program seeks to:

-- deliver an academically enriching two-week summer institute anchored in science and mathematics,
+• deliver an academically enriching six-week summer institute anchored in science and mathematics.

-- enhance academic skills with particular emphasis on deep learning, and
+• enhance academic skills with particular emphasis on deep learning.

 Goals of the program

 • Build awareness of medical and health careers.